Markrodriguez003/wagwoord/README.md

 #### FUTURE PLANS
-- Have a password strength checker to see if password generated is strong
+- Have a password strength checker to see if password generated is safe to use as password
+- LEET/ASCII art password generator
 - Password keychain for prior generated passwords and logs

 #### CONTACT